QuentinRa/blog.quentinra.dev/cyber/os/_tools/metasploit.md

 <div class="row row-cols-md-2"><div>

 The [Metasploit Framework](https://github.com/rapid7/metasploit-framework) is a penetration testing framework that you can use to test your systems.
+[See Metasploit Documentation](https://docs.metasploit.com/).

 If you want to test your skills, download the Vulnerable OS [Metasploit 2](https://docs.rapid7.com/metasploit/metasploitable-2/), or [Metasploit3](https://github.com/rapid7/metasploitable3).
 You can install it on a VM.